video-dev/hls.js/README.md

 - `#EXT-X-SKIP:<attribute-list>`
 - `#EXT-X-RENDITION-REPORT:<attribute-list>`

-The following tags are added to their respective fragment's attribute list, but are not implemented in streaming and playback
+The following tags are added to their respective fragment's attribute list but are not implemented in streaming and playback.

 - `#EXT-X-DATERANGE:<attribute-list>` (Not added to metadata TextTracks.
 See [#2218](https://github.com/video-dev/hls.js/issues/2218))
 - `#EXT-X-BITRATE` (Not used in ABR controller)